STARTING: Any day / all year round

 REQUIREMENTS: No specific skills or qualifications are required

-Volunteer in Peru teaching English and improve school environments, provide children with greater opportunities and engage in Peruvian culture.
+Volunteer in Peru teaching English or other subjects.
+Your assistance will improve the school environments, provide children with greater opportunities and allow you to engage in Peruvian culture.
 Schools in Peru are drastically underfunded and although English, art and physical education are required, they are typically not available due to the lack of funding and staff.
 In some schools, these courses may be taught but at a very low skill level as local teachers are not qualified to teach the courses.
-Peru needs volunteers to teach these important but often overlooked subjects of art, computer skills, physical education and more than anything, English.
-With the tourism in Cusco, English is one of the easiest ways to open doors for children, as the job market in tourism and hospitality is dominant.
-Volunteer to teach English to children in Peru and interject a passion and love for learning into their lives!
+Peru needs volunteers to teach the important but often overlooked subjects of art, computer skills, physical education and more than anything, English.
+With the tourism in Cusco, English is one of the easiest ways to open doors in our children's futures, as the dominant job market is tourism and hospitality.
+Volunteer to teach English to children in Peru and provide a passion and love for learning into their lives!

 No specific skills or qualifications are required to volunteer in the Teaching English Project in Peru.
-Beginner to intermediate knowledge of Spanish is preferred (not mandatory).
+Beginner to intermediate knowledge of Spanish is preferred but not mandatory.
 If you cannot speak Spanish, we suggest you enroll in our Spanish language course to make your stay more rewarding – both for you and for the children you are helping.
-There are no specific qualifications needed to join NATIVOS INKA's volunteer teaching projects in Peru.
+There are no specific qualifications needed to join our volunteer teaching projects in Peru.
 Dress code is required in the schools (no shorts or sleeveless shirts) and volunteers must be physically presentable (no excessive tattoos or piercings).
 Volunteers are expected to be reliable, flexible and patient and strive to be good role models for the children.

 Working as a volunteer in the Teaching English Project in Peru, you will work 4-5 hours per day, Monday through Friday.
 Depending on individual skills and interests and the needs of the local staff, daily activities involve: